themanakinman/pyql/readme.md

 follow this idea for the other quick actions (that is, look at the placeholder text and replace it with the relevant file name and column/conditions).

+you can also access the live site here => https://pyql.onrender.com/.

 enjoi.